 Having formed an initial estimate for the defocus distance and the white-field (or a set of white-fields, if needed), a SpeckleTracking object with all data attributes necessary for the R-PXST update can be generated.
 SpeckleTracking provides an interface to iteratively refine the reference image and lens wavefront.
-It offers two methods (train and train_adapt)

-to perform iterations until the Huber criterion converges to a minimum (see Eq.
+It offers two methods (train and train_adapt) to perform iterations until the Huber criterion converges to a minimum (see Eq.
 (16) in Section 3.5).
-The difference between these two methods is that train_adapt performs an update of the optimal kernel bandwidth used in the estimation of the reference image at each iteration, where train keeps the kernel bandwidth constant.
+The difference between these two methods is that train_adapt performs an update of the optimal kernel bandwidth used in the estimation of the reference profile at each iteration, where train keeps the kernel bandwidth constant.
 The typical reconstruction cycle consists of: (i) the optional optimisation of the kernel bandwidth used for reference image estimation (find_hopt, in train_adapt); (ii) generation of the reference image (update_reference); (iii) an update of the discrete (pixel) mapping between a stack of frames and the generated reference image (update_pixel_map); (iv) an update of the sample translation vectors (update_translations); and (v) calculation of figures of merit (update_error).
+These five steps are described in the sections below.